 Thymic epithelial tumors originate in the thymus and include thymomas and thymic carcinomas.
 Thymomas are a common primary tumor in the anterior mediastinum, although they are rare (1.5 cases/million).3-6 Thymic carcinomas are very rare.
 Although thymomas can spread locally, they are much less invasive than thymic carcinomas.
-Patients with thymomas have 5-year survival rates of approximately 90%.7-9 However, 5-year survival rates for thymic carcinomas are approximately 55%.10-12
+Patients with thymic carcinomas often present with metastases.
+Patients with thymomas have 5-year survival rates of approximately 90%.8-10 However, 5-year survival rates for thymic carcinomas are approximately 55%.11-13

 These NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) focus on thymomas and thymic carcinomas and outline the evaluation, treatment, and management of these mediastinal tumors; these NCCN Guidelines® were first published in 2007 and have been subsequently updated every year.
-The Summary of the Guidelines Updates section in the algorithm briefly describes the new changes for 2018, which are described in greater detail in this revised Discussion text; new references have been added.
+The Summary of the Guidelines Updates section in the algorithm briefly describes the new changes for 2019, which are described in greater detail in this revised Discussion text; new references have been added.
+Additional supplementary material in the NCCN Guidelines for Thymomas and Thymic Carcinomas includes the Principles of Surgical Resection, Principles of Radiation Therapy, Principles of Systemic Therapy for Thymic Malignancies, and the World Health Organization Histologic Classification.
 These NCCN Guidelines for Thymomas and Thymic Carcinomas were developed and are updated by panel members who are also on the NCCN Guidelines for Non-Small Cell Lung Cancer Panel.
 All recommendations are category 2A unless otherwise indicated.
-Category 2A recommendations are based on lower-level evidence (eq. phase 2 trials, case reports), and there is uniform NCCN consensus that the intervention is appropriate (ie, ≥85% of panel members agree).
+Category 2A recommendations are based on lower-level evidence (eg, phase 2 trials, case reports), and there is uniform NCCN consensus that the intervention is appropriate (ie, $\geq$ 85%) of panel members agree).